Real estate assets include houses, units, vacant land, rural properties, holiday homes and commercial properties.

 What the assets test covers

-In your assets test we count any real estate you:
+In your assets test we count any real estate you own.
+This includes real estate you:

 - rent out, even when not getting rent